burtonjosh/burtonjosh.github.io/blog/ice-extent.md

 @def title = "Antarctic ice extent"

 \note{This blog post does not seek to minimise the climate crisis.
-This is primarily a post about transparency and effective communication in science.}
+This is primarily a post about transparency and effective communication in science.
+Whilst making this post someone posted an [online dashboard](https://climate-dashboard.streamlit.app/)[^maciej] where you can plot the sea ice extent interactively, whilst changing the baseline data range.}

 # Investigating 6-sigma event claims about Antarctic sea ice extent